-As a student and member of the on-campus community, you are urged to carry your keys at all times and lock the door to your room.
+As a student and member of the on-campus community, you are urged to carry your keys and lock the door to your room.
 Your keys should never be used by anyone other than yourself.
-If you are locked out of your room, an RA/CA or the RHC/RAC for your residence hall should be available to let you into your room when the staff is available.
+If you are locked out of your room, an RA or the RHC for your residence hall should be available to let you into your room when the staff is available.
 If you are locked out, the following procedures must be followed:

-- 1. Contact your RA/CA or RHC/RAC to use the passkey and let you into your room. - 2.
+- 1. Contact your RA or RHC to use the passkey and let you into your room. - 2.
 Each student will be given three lock-outs.
 After the third lock-out, there is a \$5.00 fee for each lock-out.
 Lock-out fees will be \$10.00 after midnight. - 3.
-If you have lost your key, you must inform a Residence Life staff member.
+If you have lost your key, you must inform a Housing and Residence Life staff member.
 Once notified, the Office may initiate an immediate lock change for which you will be billed.
 If the lock change is after normal business hours it will be necessary to also bill you for overtime charges.

-Lock Change Cost:
+Lock Change Charges:

-- Replacement for core changes: \$75.00

-- Replace key no core change: \$20.00 and \$25.00 (Mosaic Village)
+Replacement for core changes \$150.00 plus cost to make another key \$35.00 Replace key with no core changes \$35.00 and \$100.00 (Mosaic Village) Front door Keypad must be replaced \$2,500

-- Cost for replacement card will apply
+All payments for replacement keys must be paid in the Business and Finance Office on the third floor of Biddle Hall and a copy of the receipt must be brought to the Office of Housing and Residence Life.
 Failure to surrender or return keys when you check out of your room may result in the full cost to change the lock and replace the keys.